pedrojunqueira/Flask-Nginx-PostgreSQL-on-Docker/README.md

 An example of a simple flask application which runs an API end point which you can perform CRUD (Create, Read, Update and Delete) operations on a PostgreSQL DB back end.

-The application is containerized using Docker containers and Docker compose orchestrate the containers
+The application is containerized using Docker containers and Docker compose to orchestrate the containers

 The application runs in 3 containers